securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 </figure>

 ###Check Loaded DLL's
-After the wine check the malware will check for the following dlls loaded by calling GetModuleHandleA
+After the wine check the malware will search for the following dlls loaded by calling GetModuleHandleA

 * sbiedll.dll  (Sandboxie)
 * dbghelp.dll  (vmware)